dmws2021/dmws2021.github.io/pages/home.md

 </div>

 The 13th EUMETNET Data Management Workshop will be organized by the [Laboratory of Atmospheric Physics](https://www.atmosphere-upatras.gr/en) of the [University of Patras](http://www.upatras.gr/en), [Patras](https://goo.gl/maps/KN76MsCq81KCduUy8), Greece, from Monday October 25th to Wednesday October 27th 2021.
 Due to the SARS-COV-2 pandemic, it will be decided shortly whether the workshop will take place in the city of Patras or online.
-The theme of the conference is
+The theme of the workshop is
 <div align="center">
 <b>“Communication of revised climate information”</b>
 </div>